arabog/pro4_classes/exer/event_driven_microservice/Setting_Up_a_Local_Env/instructn.md

 Install the interactive interpreter ipython: pip install ipython

-Test it out by typing ipython and running some code
+Test it out by typing ipython and running some code:

+ipython
+import os
+os.listdir(".")

 Setting up the environment!
 Complete the steps below to set up your environment.